Eligibility and Requirements

-Student Requirements and Responsibilities for all funding sources with the Carolina Medical Student Research Program
+The following requirements and responsibilities apply to all funding sources with the Carolina Medical Student Research Program:

 - Medical students are eligible after their first completed semester.
 No exceptions.

 - Awardees cannot be registered for classes during their appointment or receive academic credit for work performed on the research project.

 - Awardees are expected to spend 100% of their time (40 hrs/wk) on the project during the funded period.